2016 NCAA Division I women's basketball tournament

 The 2016 NCAA Division I women's basketball tournament was played between March and April 2016, with the Final Four played April 3 & 5.
-The regional locations were four neutral sites: Bridgeport, Connecticut, Dallas, Lexington, Kentucky, and Sioux Falls, South Dakota.
+The regional locations were four neutral sites: Bridgeport, Connecticut; Dallas, Texas; Lexington, Kentucky; and Sioux Falls, South Dakota.
 The Final Four was played at Bankers Life Fieldhouse in Indianapolis.
-Connecticut won their fourth consecutive national championship, defeating Syracuse 82–51.
+UConn won their fourth consecutive national championship, defeating Syracuse 82–51.

 This was the last Women's Final Four to be played on the then Sunday/Tuesday schedule.
 Starting in 2017, the Final Four was changed to a Friday/Sunday schedule, which it used from its inception in 1982 through 1990, then again from 1996 through 2002.
 Tennessee continued its record streak of making every NCAA women's basketball tournament at 35 consecutive appearances.
-Connecticut also continued its record streak of nine consecutive Final Four appearances.
+UConn also continued its record streak of nine consecutive Final Four appearances.

+As of the 2023 tournament, this is the only one where all four Final Four teams were coached by men.

 Tournament procedure

 Pending any changes to the format, a total of 64 teams will enter the 2016 tournament.
 32 automatic bids shall be awarded to each program that wins their conference's tournament.
 The remaining 36 bids are "at-large", with selections extended by the NCAA Selection Committee.
 The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

 The basis for the subregionals returned to the approach used between 1982 and 2002; the top sixteen teams, as chosen in the bracket selection process, hosted the first two rounds on campus.

 The Selection Committee will also seed the entire field from 1 to 64.